Restaurants & Bars

 - One of the newest arrivals to the Historic District, David’s Restaurant serves fine seafood and meats in an upscale setting.
 Menu items include Filet Oscar, Prime Rib, Rack of Lamb, New York Strip Steak Special, Dover Sole, Truffle Scallops, Soft Shell Crabs and Seafood Risotto.
 Attire: Sophisticated casual in the dining room, casual in the lounge.
 Lounge opens at 5 pm, dining room open from 6pm-10pm seven nights.
 Featured in our Romance Package.

 - One of the newest entrants to the Amelia Island restaurant scene features Chef Chad Livingston’s seasonally inspired, modern American food with a twist.
 The menu is small by design to focus on a handful of exquisite dishes each season.
 The vision for Burlingame is simple: great food from fresh ingredients, unobtrusive service, in a relaxed environment.
 The atmosphere is casually elegant and comfortable whether dining in the intimate Glass Room, the lively Bar/Lounge, quiet Ethel’s Room or on the Back Deck under the magnolia and live oaks.
-Open Tuesday to Saturday 5:30 – 9:30 pm.
-Closed Sunday and Monday.
+Open Monday through Saturday 5:30 – 9:30 pm.
+Closed Sunday (except for some holidays) and Monday.
 Featured in our Romance Package.

 - Chef-owner Katherine Ewing serves delicious Provencal dishes by candlelight in a charming, intimate 1906 Amelia Island cottage.
 The menu items are prepared carefully and presented beautifully with an emphasis on impeccably fresh seafood, The extensive wine list offers the perfect accompaniment for every menu selection.
 Open for dinner Tue-Sat beginning at 5:30.